-“It’ll be okay,” Petra assured her.
-“I don’t know who the other guy is, but Commander Webber will look after you.
-Sorry, Gwen, I had no idea Master had invited observers.
-I could have informed you beforehand otherwise.”
+"It'll be okay," Petra assured her.
+"I don't know who the other guy is, but Commander Webber has connections to the Mageocracy, which means your Siblings-in-craft in Sydney."

 With a whisper, the door shut behind them.
 For a few seconds, the only audible sound was their collective breaths echoing faintly through the acoustic ambience of the chamber.

 The man with the protruding Roman nose spoke first.

 "Wing Commander Derrick Webber, Miss Song.
 Attached to the Pudong Tower.
 I am currently assigned under the 2nd Specialist Aerial Mage-Wing of her Majesty's Royal Forces.
 I am also a registered Magus under the jurisdiction of The Shard, London."

 The PLA Officer scoffed at Webber's British verbosity.
 "Major Wong, PLA," the soldier announced stoically.

 After a formal bow, Gwen extended a hand to shake.
 Webber took her fingers and gave her a cordial civilian's handshake.
 Major Wong shot the Commander a look of disdain.

 "Very good.
 I'll take it from here."
 Magister Wen came between them.
 "Gentlemen, you may stand there, and Gwen, there.
 Good.
 As you know, these men are from the PLA Tower and the Pudong Tower.
 Both Towers have been keeping an eye on your progress.
 News of your unique talent has reached some very HIGH places."

 "High places, Ma'am?"